allenai/dolma/docs/getting-started.md

   --processes 16
 ```

-The code above will download and process Wikipedia articles in the `simple` language from the October 1, 2023 wikipedia dump.
-After running it, you will have a directory called `wikipedia/v0` with Wikipedia articles in it.
-Wikipedia articles are going to be grouped in compressed JSONL files in dolma
+This script will download and process Wikipedia articles in the `simple` language from the October 1, 2023 Wikipedia dump.
+After running it, you will find the articles stored in a directory named `wikipedia/v0`.
+The articles will be grouped into compressed JSONL files suitable for dolma.

+Note: Update the `--date 20231001` argument by selecting a specific dump date from the Wikimedia dump website.
+Make sure to use the date format `YYYYMMDD`.

 ### Step 1: Run Taggers